 Where to Host Your Reception After Your Maroon Bells Ceremony

-Other Reception venues for Maroon Bells weddings include T-Lazy-7, a wedding venue along the road to Maroon Bells that boasts a large field, a log built lodge, and large yard space with shade cover to host your reception after getting married at Maroon Bells.
+Other Reception venues for Maroon Bells weddings include T-Lazy-7, a wedding venue along the road to Maroon Bells that includes a large meadow, a log built lodge, and large yard space with shade cover to host your reception after getting married at Maroon Bells.
 If you’re looking for something closer to Aspen or Snowmass Village, there are many more options for hosting your reception from hotels to museums to outdoor spaces.
 Here’s a quick list of some of your options of where to host your reception after your Maroon Bells wedding ceremony:

 Quick Facts About Getting Married at Maroon Bells